trovit/reffects/CONTRIBUTING.md

 * Commit changes.
 Preferably use this nomenclature:
   * `fix`: when fixing a bug
   * `feat`: when adding an enhancement to the code
-  * `refactor`: when improving the code eithout adding a feature or fixing something
+  * `refactor`: when improving the code without adding a feature or fixing something
   * `chore`: for tooling changes
   * `docs`: for documentation improves